Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Particle Flow

-where $\pi\left(\mathrm{x}\right)$ is the target posterior probability density, the function $a\left(\mathrm{x},\lambda\right)\in\mathbb{L}^{\infty}$\footnote{The $\mathbb{L}^{\infty}$-space generalises the $\mathbb{L}^{p}$-spaces to $p=\infty$.
-An $\mathbb{L}^{p}$-space describes the set of all functions $f$ for which the norm $\left\Vert f\right\Vert _{p}=\left(\int_{\mathcal{X}}\left|f\right|^{p}\right)^{1/p}$ converges.
-The concept is analogous for the $\mathbb{L}^{\infty}$-space although its norm is defined by the essential supremum.}, $a\left(\mathrm{x},\lambda\right)\ge0$, is a Lagrange multiplier that scales the distance of optimal transportation, whereas the term $\nabla_{\mathrm{x}}\psi\left(\mathrm{x},\lambda\right)$ gives the direction of optimal tranportation.
-Nevertheless, the original particle flows do not follow the classical transport-based methodology but rather take simplifying assumptions on the dynamic potential field, avoiding the complexity of solving the elliptic partial differential equation (\ref{eq:elliptic-equation}).
+Indeed original particle flows do not follow the classical transport-based methodology but rather take simplifying assumptions on the dynamic potential field, avoiding the complexity of solving the elliptic PDEs (\ref{eq:elliptic-equation-a}) and (\ref{eq:elliptic-equation-b}).
 Specifically, the particle flows are derived from a programmed sequence of a dynamic potential field that roughly solves the equation (\ref{eq:continuity-equation}).
-As examples we refer the reader to the incompressible particle flow \citep{Daum2007}, the Gaussian or exact particle flow \citep{Daum2010a}, and the non-zero \textit{\textquotedbl{}diffusion\textquotedbl{}} particle flow \citep{Daum2013c} which is not actually a diffusion, but simply takes into account a diffusion term to scale and/or offset the drift term.
+As examples we refer the reader to the incompressible particle flow \citep{Daum2007}, the Gaussian or exact particle flow \citep{Daum2010a}, and the non-zero \textit{``diffusion''} particle flow \citep{Daum2013c}, which is not actually a diffusion, but simply takes into account a diffusion term to scale and/or offset the drift term.